Master of Forestry Curriculum Prior to 2018-2019

 Beginning with the 2018-2019 class, all students must submit a Pre-Enrollment and Completion Check Form to the Program Director to ensure SAF accreditation standards are met.
 There may be additional courses to the ones listed below that you need to meet these standards, so talk with your Program Director.

-The first fall semester classes include fundamental forest biology, ecology, and field skills in plant identification, orienteering, GIS use, and forest inventory:
+The first fall semester classes include fundamental forest biology, ecology, and field skills in plant identification, orienteering, and forest inventory:

 Spring semester topics include collecting, managing, presenting, and analyzing information that helps make forest management decisions using more advanced tools and problem-solving skills.
 These classes are a framework for analyzing ecological, social, and financial implications of forest management decisions:

 The third semester is your Integrated Field Practicum (IFP, traditionally called Fall Camp), at the Ford Center 40 miles south of Houghton.
-Classes typically begin two weeks before the regular fall semester in August, and are done before Thanksgiving break.
-Students also have the option to complete IFP as a summer camp in their third semester, during Track B. If you want to do this, talk to your advisor.
+Classes begin two weeks before the regular fall semester in August, and are done before Thanksgiving break.

-Although students only register for 2 classes this semester, FW5700 Graduate Field Forestry covers a wide range of topics, including:
+Although students in the Master of Forestry program sign up for only one 8-credit class, FW5700 Graduate Field Forestry, it covers a wide range of topics, including:

 - Silviculture—the management approaches foresters use to regenerate and grow productive forests